adam-rumpf/social-transit-solver/README.md

 * `ID`: Arc ID.
 These should match the IDs of all core arcs.
 * `Flow`: Initial flow value for the given core arc.

+### `initial_solution_log.txt`

+Initial version of the solution log file, used by the solver to initialize a solution log in memory.
+This is essentially just a copy of the `solution.txt` file from the `log/` folder except that it should contain only a single row, corresponding to the initial solution vector.
+Use [social-transit-solver-single](https://github.com/adam-rumpf/social-transit-solver-single) to generate this file.

+Contains the following columns:
+* `Solution`: String version of the initial fleet size vector, consisting of a sequence of integers separated by underscores (`_`).
+* `Feasible`: Feasibility status of initial solution.
+By definition this should always be `1`.
+* `UC_Riding`: Initial solution total in-vehicle riding time.
+* `UC_Walking`: Initial solution total walking time.
+* `UC_Waiting`: Initial solution total waiting time.
+* `Con_Time`: Time required (in seconds) to calculate the initial solution's constraint function value.
+* `Objective`: Initial objective value.
+* `Obj_Time`: Time required (in seconds) to calculate the initial solution's objective function value.

 ### `node_data.txt`